This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Election fever at Wallington

-With 2015 being an election year, we’ll be bringing Wallington’s political past to the forefront of your experience this spring.
+With 2015 being an election year, we’ve brought Wallington’s political past to the forefront of your experience in the house this season.

 What's cooking in the kitchen?